earth06/mydocument/linux_lecture.md

 |     -     | No permision  |   0    |

-permission is different  depending on file owner , group and normal user
+Permission is different  depending on file owner , group and normal user

 |   target   | digit |
 | :--------: | :---: |
 | File owner |  2-4  |